GowthamSagar310/BooksTracker/README.md

 what is spring data ?
 why cassandra ? why not a RDMS like postgres ?

-how to connect to local cassandra instance ? how to connect to cassandra instance in GCP without intermediary like datastax ?

-how to deal with circular dependencies in spring?
+how to connect to cassandra instance in GCP without intermediary like datastax ? how to deal with circular dependencies in spring?
 1. lazy loading ?